View Billy Fraser's Obituary on Jacksonville.com and share memories

 |

-Billy Wilson Fraser, a life-long resident of Jacksonville, Florida went to another world on Wednesday, July 17, 2019.
+Billy Wilson Fraser, a life-long resident of Jacksonville, FL went to another world on Wednesday, July 17, 2019.
 He was comfortable and peaceful, surrounded by loved ones.

 He graduated from Robert E Lee High School, then went on to serve in the Navy during the Korean War.
 He later became a lineman for Bell South for 38 years.
 While working for Bell South, he co-owned Sugar Bear Nursery.
 However, Billy was most known for his love of weight lifting and bodybuilding.